HridoyBongo/tapestry-android-sdk/README.md

 To start using the plugin, first complete the instructions in [Quick Setup](## Quick Setup).

-Next, add your Google Analytics property id to the AndroidManifest.xml:
+Next, add your Google Analytics property id to the `AndroidManifest.xml`:
 ```xml
     <application>
     ...